tldr-pages/tldr/pages/common/rsync.md

 `rsync -rauL {{remote_host}}:{{path/to/remote_file}} {{path/to/local_directory}}`

-- Transfer file over SSH and delete local files that do not exist on remote host:
+- Transfer file over SSH and delete remote files that do not exist locally:

 `rsync -e ssh --delete {{remote_host}}:{{path/to/remote_file}} {{path/to/local_file}}`